nocturnalastro/vse-sync-testsuite/doc/implementing_a_collector.md

 # Implementing Collectors

 Any collector must conform to the collector interface (TODO: link to collector interface).
-It should use the call back to expose is infomation to the user.
+It should use the callback to expose collected information to the user.
 Once you have filled out your collector.
 Any arguments should be added to the `CollectionConstuctor` and method should also be defined on the `CollectionConstuctor`.
 You will then need to add a call to the new method in the `setupCollectors` function in the runner package.
 Finally you will need add your collector to `collectorNames` so that it gets started by the runner.